The fascination of minimum length and minimum time

 Top

-The minimum length - and black holes - implies that the common constituents of space and time have a Planck area cross-section and also reach, like space itself, the boundary of the universe.
+The minimum length - as black holes show - implies that the common constituents of space and time have a Planck area cross-section and also reach, like space itself, the boundary of the universe.

 More precisely, the 9 lines imply that the common constituents are filiform, of Planck radius, and fluctuating.
 Details and consequences are explored in "From maximum force to physics in 9 lines and towards relativistic quantum gravity" at https://www.researchgate.net/publication/365750175.